Erin Kara

 Erin Amira Kara

-Assistant Professor of Physics, MIT
+Associate Professor of Physics, MIT

 Class of 1958 Career Development Chair